 docker-composefile or scripts which deploy the services as well as configuration files.
 Secrets such as passwords or certificates that are specific to production environments should be added or updated.
 Starting with Docker 17.03 (and Docker Engine 1.13), Docker has native secrets management.
 The CD Agent can then deploy the production topology in UCP.

 Test Application — The CD Agent deploys a test container to test the application deployed in the previous step.
 If all of the tests pass, then the application is ready to handle production load.

 Balance the Load — Depending on the deployment pattern (Big Bang, Rolling, Canary, Blue Green, etc.), an external load balancer, DNS server, or router is reconfigured to send all or part of the requests to the newly deployed application.
 The older version of the application can remain deployed in case of the need to rollback.
 Once the new application is deemed stable, the older version can be removed.

 Enterprise Base Images

 The Operations team will usually build and maintain “base images.”
 They typically contain the OS, middleware, and tooling to enforce enterprise policies.
 They might also contain any enterprise credentials used to access repositories or license servers.
-The development teams can then inherit from these base images by using the keyword
+The enterprise base images are then pushed to DTR scanned, remediated, and then offered for consumption.
+The development teams can then inherit from the enterprise base images by using the keyword

-FROM in their Dockerfile and then adding their application specific components, applications, and configuration to their own application images.
+FROM in their Dockerfile referencing the base image in the enterprise DTR and then adding their application specific components, applications, and configuration to their own application images.